 The standard provision requires the agency to make individualized determinations about how to ensure the safety of each inmate.
+The PAQ reflects that the agency/facility makes the determinations prescribed by the standard provision.
 Policy 2-01.03 requires classification officers to make independent classification decisions in accordance with established classification policy, and the PREA Policy requires staff to immediately notify classification if there are concerns that an inmate may be subject to victimization or if an inmate displays predatory behavior.
-Deputy Pearson explained that a transgender woman at another facility was moved to female temporary housing and now she is assigned to permanent female housing.
-He mentioned that an inmate at another facility informed his cellmate of his bisexual orientation and told him (the cellmate) he was looking for a free husband; the cellmate complained to staff, staff rehoused the bisexual inmate and he remains without a cellmate.
+Deputy Pearson explained that a transgender woman was moved to female temporary housing and now she is assigned to permanent female housing.
+He mentioned another case where an inmate informed his cellmate of his bisexual orientation and told the cellmate he was looking for a free husband; the cellmate complained to staff, staff rehoused the bisexual inmate, and he remains without a cellmate.
 The AUDITOR interviewed the bisexual inmate, he indicated that a decision was made to keep him single-celled, and that other inmates may not want to be housed with him because he is gay.